simplefoc/Arduino-FOC-drivers/README.md

 ### Motor/Gate driver ICs

+Software to control gate driver ICs or integrated driver ICs which have advanced configuration and status interfaces, e.g. via I2C or SPI.

  - [TMC6200 driver](src/drivers/tmc6200/) - SPI driver for Trinamics TMC6200 motor driver IC.
  - [DRV8316 driver](src/drivers/drv8316/) - SPI driver for TI's DRV8316 motor driver IC.
  - [STSPIN32G4 driver](src/drivers/stspin32g4/) - I2C and BLDCDriver for the STSPIN32G4 integrated gate driver MCU.

 ### Encoders

+Drivers for various position sensor ICs.
+In many cases these hardware-specific drivers often support more functionality than the generic SimpleFOC sensor drivers, including reading status registers, setting configurations and more.

  - [AS5048A SPI driver](src/encoders/as5048a/) - SPI driver for the AMS AS5048A absolute position magnetic rotary encoder IC.
  - [AS5047 SPI driver](src/encoders/as5047/) - SPI driver for the AMS AS5047P and AS5047D absolute position magnetic rotary encoder ICs.